 While the common symptoms of diabetes, like a thirst that cannot be quenched, a hunger that knows no satisfaction, and weight that slips away unnoticed, tell a story that many have learned to recognize, there are other, more subtle narratives unfolding in the shadows.
 These are 10 of the lesser-known symptoms of diabetes, whispers of a body seeking balance amidst the ebb and flow of sugar levels.

 - Fatigue and Irritability: The ebb and flow of energy levels and mood can signal blood sugar fluctuations.
-Fatigue and irritability are not merely signs of a busy life but can indicate the body’s struggle to utilize glucose efficiently, a cornerstone challenge of diabetes (American Diabetes Association).
+Fatigue and irritability aren’t always just signs of stress or a busy life.
+They can also point to the body’s struggle to use glucose properly—a key issue in diabetes.

 - Blurry Vision: The clarity of our vision can fluctuate with the tides of blood sugar levels.
 High glucose can lead to swelling in the lenses of the eyes, temporarily distorting vision, a warning that blood sugar levels are out of balance (National Eye Institute).